 A spokeswoman said the rebranding or marketing of Auckland was not a project the mayor was interested in championing.

-She said Goff was made aware of the slogan, The Place Desired by Many, but he could not be reached to comment on the cost of the project.
+She said Goff was made aware of the catchphrase, The Place Desired by Many, but he could not be reached to comment on the cost of the project.

 Goff has promised a crackdown on council waste, greater scrutiny of council-controlled organisations (CCOs) such as Ateed and phasing out former mayor Len Brown's slogan The World's Most Liveable City.